-We use MRCute to predict the job completion of the five MapReduce jobs described in §2.1 (Table 1).
-For each job, MRCute predicts the completion time for varying number of nodes $(\mathbf{N})$ and the network bandwidth between them $(\mathbf{B})$ .
-As detailed in §3.1, the prediction involves profiling the job with sample data on a single node, and using the resulting job parameters to drive the analytical model.
+We use MRCute to predict the job completion of the five MapReduce jobs described in $\S2.1$ (Table 1).
+For each job, MRCute predicts the completion time for varying number of nodes (N) and the network bandwidth between them (B).
+The prediction involves profiling the job with sample data on a single node, and using the resulting job parameters to drive the analytical model.

-To determine actual completion times, we executed each job on a 35-node Emulab cluster with Cloudera's distribution of Hadoop MapReduce.
-Each node has a quad-core Intel Xeon 2.4GHz processor, 12 GB RAM and a 1Gbps network interface.
+To determine actual completion times, we executed each job on a 35-node Emulab cluster with Cloudera's distribution of Hadoop MapReduce (version 0.20.2).
+Each node has a quad-core Intel Xeon 2.4 GHz processor, 12 GB RAM and a 1 Gbps network interface.
 The unoptimized jobs were run with default Hadoop configuration parameters.
 The number of mappers and reducers per node is 8 and 2 respectively, HDFS block size is 128 MB, and the total number of reducers is twice the number of nodes used.
-While parameter tuning can improve job performance significantly [5], our focus here is not improving individual jobs, but rather predicting the performance for a given configuration.
+While parameter tuning can improve job performance significantly [14], our focus here is not improving individual jobs, but rather predicting the performance for a given configuration.
 Hence, the results presented here apply as long as the same parameters are used for job profiling and for the actual execution.
-In the next paragraphs, we examine in detail the prediction results of the various jobs, and the factors introducing errors in our model.

-Figure 6: Predicted completion time for Sort, an I/O intensive job, matches the observed time.
+Figure 6: Predicted completion time for Sort (an I/O intensive job) and WordCount (a CPU intensive job) matches the observed time.